 How to Assemble the Salad

 Mix the cooked yellow beans with the dressing.
 Ensure it is coated well.

 On a flat serving plate, lay the base with 90% of the broccoli sprouts.
 Ensure it reaches the outer edges.
 Place half the dressed yellow beans on top, followed by half the King oyster mushrooms and ¼ of the crisp sage.
 Season with pepper.

 Then place the rest of the yellow beans on top followed by the rest of the king oyster mushrooms and burnt butter sage.
 Garnish with the leftover broccoli sprouts.
 Season with pepper.

 If you have a special occasion coming up and you want to splurge a little on these mushrooms or if you’re just after some rich umami flavours, these fried oyster mushrooms are your best bet.
 Your guests will appreciate your generosity!

 - Peel and chop the garlic.

-- Bring a medium sized pot of water to the boil.
+- Bring a medium sized saucepan to the boil.
 Add a pinch of salt.
 Whilst that is boiling, cut off the ends of the yellow beans.
 Cook the yellow beans for 3 minutes or until al dente.
 Remove the yellow beans and put under cold running water to stop the cooking process.
 Pat dry with paper towels and set aside.

-- In a small jar or jug, add olive oil, apple cider vinegar, Dijon mustard and horseradish cream.
+- In a mason jar or small mixing bowl, add olive oil, apple cider vinegar, Dijon mustard and horseradish cream.

 - Shake or mix until well combined.